scala-steward-org/scala-steward/docs/repo-specific-configuration.md

 }]

 # You can override some config options for dependencies that matches the given pattern.
-# Currently, "pullRequests" can be overridden.
+# Currently, "pullRequests" and cooldown can be overridden.
 # Each pattern must have `groupId`, and may have `artifactId` and `version`.
 # First-matched entry is used.
 # More-specific entry should be placed before less-specific entry.